 Implementing a barcode scanner into an already existing app takes only a few business days with the Scanbot SDK.
 After the integration, the scanning feature can be used on any mobile device with a camera.
 A customizable user interface leads even inexperienced users into the right scanning positions within seconds.
 Of course, all common barcode types are supported.

 If you gained interest in the topic, please check out our other articles about barcodes and their usage, PDF417-, or Data Matrix Codes.
-In case you want to get in touch with us, please feel free to contact our Chief Sales Officer.
+In case you want to get in touch with us, please feel free to contact us.
 We'd love to figure out a perfect solution for your company.

 Please enter your work email address to download the fact sheet.